oceanprotocol/contracts/README.md

 npm run deploy:rinkeby
 ```

-After the deployment, check out the [address.json](artifacts/address.json) file.
+After deployment, check out the `./artifacts/address.json` file.
 It contains the addresses of the deployed contracts.
+It will have been updated for the network you deployed to (e.g. `development`).

 [Here's](docs/README.md#deployments) the list of supported deployments.